 Introduction to libraries

-Instead of your team hunting around for documents in different locations, such as personal computers, network disks, and e-mail folders, it's much more efficient to use a SharePoint library as a central location that everyone on your team can see and use.
+Instead of hunting around for files in different locations, such as personal computers, network disks, and email folders, your team can save files in a library where everyone can find them.

-A SharePoint library is a location on a site where you can create, store, update, and collaborate on files with team members.
-Each type of library — document, picture, form, and wiki page — displays a list of files and key information about the files, such as who was the last person to modify the file.
-You can choose from several types of libraries, depending on the types of files that you want to store and how you plan to use them.
-Once you are done with a library, you can archive files, delete the unused library, and save server disk space.
+A library is a location on a site where you can upload, create, update, and collaborate on files with team members.
+Each library displays a list of files and key information about the files, such as who was the last person to modify a file.
+Most sites include a library when you create the site.
+For example, a team site has a Documents library where you can organize and share your documents.

 How does a typical team use a library?

-One of the site owner's first tasks is to locate and upload many important documents into the library to get the team focused on using the library as a central location.
-Then the site owner decides to do the following: set the library to require check out, so that no one accidentally overwrites changes to documents; and track versions, so the team has a history of how files have evolved and can restore a previous version if necessary.
-To ensure adherence to company standards, the site owner also adds standard templates for marketing reports, sales contracts, campaign plans, and budget worksheets to the library.
-Each template contains the company logo and mission statement.
+The site owner uploads important documents to get the team started using the library as a central location.
+Then she turns on versioning, so the team has a history of how files evolve and can restore a previous version, if necessary.
+The site owner also adds standard templates to the library for marketing reports, sales contracts, campaign plans, and budget worksheets.
+Each template contains the company logo and a format that everyone has agreed to use.
 When members create a new file from the document library, they can easily select which template they want to use.

-After three months of use, the Marketing library and site has become a critical component of the Marketing team and helped substantially improve their productivity and visibility throughout their enterprise.
-They can't imagine working without it, and are actively exploring other ways to use SharePoint 2010 to collaborate better.
+After three months of use, the Documents library and site have become critical to the marketing team and helped improve their productivity and visibility throughout their enterprise.
+They can't imagine working without it, and are exploring other ways to use SharePoint technologies to collaborate better.

 Ways to work with libraries

-Here are some ways to work with libraries and make them more useful for your group:
+Here are some ways to work with libraries and make them more useful for your group (organized loosely from basic to more advanced):

-Create views You can use a view to see the items in a library that are most important to you or that best fit a purpose.
-The contents of the actual library don't change, but the files are organized or filtered to make them easier to find and to browse in a meaningful way.
+Use and create views You can use a view to see the files in a library that are most important to you or that best fit a purpose.
+The contents of the library don't change, but each view organizes or filters the files to make them easier to find and to browse in a meaningful way.
+For more information about views, see Create, change, or delete a view of a list or library.

 Track versions If you need to keep previous versions of files, libraries can help you track, store, and restore the files.
 You can choose to track all versions in the same way.
 Or you can choose to designate some versions as major, such as adding a new chapter to a manual, and some versions as minor, such as fixing a spelling error.
 To help manage storage space, you can optionally choose the number of each type of version that you want to store.

-Require document approval You can specify that approval for a document is required.
+Require document approval You can require documents to be approved before everyone can see them.
 Documents remain in a pending state until they are approved or rejected by someone who has permission to do so.
 You can control which groups of users can view a document before it is approved.
 This feature can be helpful if your library contains important guidelines or procedures that need to be final before others see them.

-Specify permissions SharePoint groups and permission levels help you to efficiently manage access to contents.
-By default, permissions on libraries, folders within libraries, and documents are inherited from their parent site.
-Assigning permission levels to a specific item can help you to protect sensitive content, such as a contract or budget information, without restricting access to the rest of the site.
+Set permissions SharePoint groups and permission levels help you to efficiently manage access to contents.
+By default, permissions on libraries, folders within libraries, and documents are inherited from the site.
+Assigning unique permissions to a specific library or document can help you to protect sensitive content, such as contracts or budget information, without restricting access to the rest of the site.
+For more information about permissions, see Introduction: Control user access with permissions.

 Define content types If your group works with several types of files, such as worksheets, presentations, and documents, you can extend the functionality of your library by enabling and defining multiple content types.
 Content types add flexibility and consistency across multiple libraries.
 Each content type can specify a template and even workflow processes.
 The templates act as a starting point, for formatting and any boilerplate text and for properties that apply to the documents of that type, such as department name or contract number.